jcwoods/DataRake/README.md

+>[!NOTE]
-Cloned from upstream https://github.com/jcwoods/DataRake on 2020-09-02.
+>Cloned from upstream https://github.com/jcwoods/DataRake on 2020-09-02.
 This version contains:
-* Dockerfile, to make running it a bit easier.
+>* Dockerfile, to make running it a bit easier.

 # DataRake